khosalan/gameProject/README.md

   Include preprocessor in ink scripts to change images, sounds,etc Write the preprocessor functions in unity
   Game save
+  Shuold give some touch on intro scene
+  Need to write the intro text
-  shuold give some touch on intro scene have to gain some images for the gameplay
+  Have to gain some images for the gameplay
+  Need to write intro about the scenario to display when clicking the level